MetaMask Embedded Wallets (Web3Auth) MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses specific verb 'Fetch' with clear resource 'complete source code of a Web3Auth integration example' and scope 'from GitHub'.
-It effectively distinguishes from siblings like get_sdk_reference and get_doc by specifying 'example' content.
+The description clearly states the verb 'Fetch', the resource 'complete source code of a Web3Auth integration example', and the source 'from GitHub'.
+This distinguishes it from sibling tools like get_doc (documents) and search_docs (search), which have different purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.